HL7/v2-to-fhir/fsh/ig-data/input/pagecontent/11_implementation_considerations.md

 therefore opt to not follow all of the above guidance as they may be able to already be capable of resolving the Resource.id to the correct existing or new .id.

+### Common Resource References
+In v2 messages, it is common for multiple fields (e.g., using the XCN data type) to document the data for the same provider (e.g., the same person may be the attending provider in the PV1 segment of an order message as well as the ordering provider in both the ORC and
+OBR segments of the same message).
+In this case, it may be most efficient if the Encounter and ServiceRequest resources reference the same Practitioner resource.
+It is critical that implementers consider how they will recognize duplicate provider references in a given v2 message and reuse Practitioner resources efficiently.
+Deduplication logic based on data including identifiers, name and credentials should be employed as part of the transformation strategy to identify potentially reusable resources.

 ### Contained Resources
 This implementation guide recognizes the distinction between stand-alone and [contained resources](https://www.hl7.org/fhir/references.html#contained) but does not provide guidance in the mappings as the appropriate usage of contained resources.
 Implementers should consider the